chaeyoon-jang/chaeyoon-jang/README.md

 I am a student at **Sungkyunkwan University(SKKU).**
 My majors are **statistics and computer science engineering.**
 And I'm interested in question generation, machine learning.
-I would start my MS degree in the graduate school of AI at KAIST in 2023.

 Education
 ======================